ingadhoc/account-financial-tools/account_ux/README.rst

 #.
 Add the field "last time entries checked" with tecnical features in partner view.
 #.
 Add option to show invoice reference field on tree view and on main section of form view.
 #.
 Adds a wizard to add manual taxes on invoices without.
 Needing such taxes to be added in each of the invoice lines.
 #.
+Adds to group by journal on invoices.
+#.
 This replace original odoo wizard for changing currency on an invoice with serveral improvements:

   * Preview and allow to change the rate thats is going to be used.